Anrsgrl/metalife/README.md

 ![Metalife Logo](./src/assets/images/banner.webp)

 Metalife is a company dedicated to managing freelance projects and teaching programming.
-Our platform enables users to efficiently handle their projects while providing valuable educational resources.
+The platform enables users to efficiently handle their projects while providing valuable educational resources.

 ## Table of Contents